mwhitaker/dbt-action/README.md

-# dbt action
+# dbt-action

 A GitHub Action to run [dbt](https://www.getdbt.com) commands in a Docker container.
+It uses the official images provided by [Fishtown Analytics](https://hub.docker.com/r/fishtownanalytics/dbt/tags).
 You can use [dbt commands](https://docs.getdbt.com/reference/dbt-commands) such as `run`, `test` and `debug`.
 This action captures the dbt console output for use in subsequent steps.

 ## Usage